Possible coronavirus outbreak temporarily closes three Clayton restaurants

-CLAYTON — At least three restaurants in the village have temporarily closed while they go through a deep cleaning as the result of a possible coronavirus outbreak in the village.
+CLAYTON — Three restaurants in the village have temporarily closed while they go through a deep cleaning as the result of a possible coronavirus outbreak in the village.

 Michael J. Hazlewood, owner of the Wood Boat Brewery, said his restaurant is closed while he waits for the results of COVID-19 testing to come back for the employees of the restaurants.